jasonblanchard/openapi-typescript-server/README.md

 { "greeting": "Pet 123 says \"grrrr\"" }
 ```

+### Making a change

+TODO: Example, show how it forces you to conform to the new spec

 ### How does this work?

 #### Route handling

-The return value of your route handlers roughly matches the structure of the OpenAPI V3 spec path response content:
+The return value of your route handlers closely matches the structure of the OpenAPI V3 spec path response content:

 ```
 - content: